Effective August 27, 2019

-We store and process your data on third party services including hosting services, file storage, databases and other services not run by Lean Kanban.
+We store and process your data on third party services including hosting services, file storage, databases and other services not run by Kanban University.
 We have verified that all of the third-party Data Processor services we use to store your data are GDRP-compliant.

 Our Global Operations and Privacy Shield Principles

 To bring you our services, we operate globally.
 Where the laws of your country allow you to do so, you authorize us to transfer, store, and use your data in the United States and any other country where we operate.
 In some of the countries to which we transfer personal data, the privacy and data protection laws and rules regarding when government authorities may access data may vary from those of your country.
 When we transfer personal data outside of the European Union or EFTA States, we ensure an adequate level of protection for the rights of data subjects based on the adequacy of the receiving country’s data protection laws or EU-US Privacy Shield principles.

 Kanban University complies with the EU-US Privacy Shield principles (the “Principles”) regarding the collection, use, sharing, and retention of personal data from the European Union, as described in our EU-US Privacy Shield certification.
 If you have a Privacy Shield-related complaint, please email firstname.lastname@example.org